 The exceptionally functional design is the result of the close working relationship between architects and department.
 The architects take credit for the unusually shaped building which is a "festival of colors" with green, orange, red, and eggplant outer walls.

-- One traditional smart classroom, one half smart classroom/half smart dance studio.
+- One half smart classroom/half smart dance studio

 - Dance Clinic

 - Lecture station to TVs

 - Photo and Video editing software